 Sometimes just having a lofty mission isn’t enough for nonprofits and non-government organizations (NGOs).
-The emergence of the COVID-19 pandemic began to exasperate overextended institutions and challenge an already struggling social sector, particularly in Argentina.
+The COVID-19 pandemic exasperated overextended institutions and challenged an already struggling social sector, particularly in Argentina.
 Not only did many strong NGOs close their doors in Argentina, but NGOs faced closures across the continent as well.
-However, Civic House, a network of nonprofits focused on empowering civic innovation in Latin America, has not only survived the pandemic thus far, but its international team has grown over the past year.
+However, Civic House, a network of nonprofits focused on empowering civic innovation in Latin America, has not only survived the pandemic, but its international team has grown ever since.

-María Laclau, community and communications coordinator of Civic House, believes the organization’s survival throughout the past year is due to its unique structure and model.
+María Laclau, community and communications coordinator of Civic House, believes the organization’s survival throughout 2021 is due to its unique structure and model.

 The work of Civic House is rooted in civic innovation — an umbrella term used to illustrate how organizations and individuals mobilize to change their societies.
 Leaning on the power of technology, Civic House’s nine resident organizations focus on a wide range of civic solutions.
 One of their most popular resident organizations is change.org — the largest online petition platform in the world.